intel/intel-extension-for-transformers/workflows/chatbot/inference/docker/README.md

-Chatbot Inference Dockerfile on Ubuntu 22.04

 # Setup Environment with Docker
+Chatbot inference dockerfile is based on Ubuntu 22.04.

 ## Xeon
 Option 1 (default): you could use docker build to build the docker image in your environment.